jarvisar/interpreter/README.md

 	`cd interpreter`

-3. Run the main.py file to start the interpreter:
+3. Run main.py to start the interpreter:

 	`python main.py`

-4. Once the interpreter is running, you can enter mathematical expressions to evaluate.
-For example:
+4. After the interpreter is running, enter mathematical expressions to evaluate:

 	`>> (2 + 3) * 4`